mayerrobert/jmurmel/README.md

 * Avoid undefined behaviour, throw an error instead
 * When Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
-* Compilation and execution speed
+* Compilation and execution speed at this time is somewhat low priority compared to the previous items

 **Status**